For more information, contact Trisha Riggs at 202-624-7086

 About the Urban Land Institute

-The Urban Land Institute is a nonprofit education and research institute supported by its members.
-Its mission is to provide leadership in the responsible use of land and in creating and sustaining thriving communities worldwide.
-Established in 1936, the institute has more than 40,000 members worldwide representing all aspects of land use and development disciplines, including more than 2,000 in the Asia Pacific region.
-For more information on ULI, please visit uli.org or follow us on Twitter, Facebook, LinkedIn, and Instagram.
+The Urban Land Institute (http://americas.uli.org is a nonprofit education and research institute supported by its members.
+Its mission is to provide leadership in the responsible use of land and in sustaining and creating thriving communities worldwide.
+Established in 1936, the Institute has nearly 30,000 members representing all aspects of land use and development disciplines.